Healthcare Payments

 The payment breakdown also displays:

-Step 3: Calculate the Average Cost
+Step 3: Calculate the Average Payment

 Bundled Services

-1. Removal of Precancerous Skin (CPT Code 17000): This is bundled with the payment of the office visit in which the removal occurs and must include at least one of the following CPT codes in each code set (CPT Codes 99385-99386, 99395-99396, 99202-99205, 99211-99215, 99381-99384, 99391-99394, 99241-99245), the biopsy (CPT Code 88305), and the pathology exam (CPT Codes 11102, 11104, 11106).
+1. Removal of Precancerous Skin (CPT Code 17000): This procedure is bundled with payments for at least one of the following CPT Codes in each code set: Office visit in which the removal occurs (CPT Codes 99385-99386, 99395-99396, 99202-99205, 99211-99215, 99381-99384, 99391-99394, 99241-99245), the biopsy (CPT Code 88305), and the pathology exam (CPT Codes 11102, 11104, 11106).

-2. Removal of Noncancerous Skin (CPT Code 17110): This is bundled with the payment of the office visit in which the removal occurs and must include at least one of the following CPT codes (CPT Codes 99385-99386, 99395-99396, 99202-99205, 99211-99215, 99381-99384, 99391-99394, 99241-99245).
+2. Removal of Noncancerous Skin (CPT Code 17110): This procedure is bundled with at least one payment from the following CPT Codes for the office visit in which the removal occurs: CPT Codes 99385-99386, 99395-99396, 99202-99205, 99211-99215, 99381-99384, 99391-99394, 99241-99245.

 Emergency Department Visits